-The Corporate Transparency Act (CTA) established uniform beneficial ownership information (BOI) reporting requirements for certain corporations, LLCs, partnerships and other entities created in or registered to do business in the United States.
+Many people have heard about a new law that requires many small businesses to report certain information to the US government to prove the identity of their “beneficial owners.”
+The Corporate Transparency Act (CTA) established uniform beneficial ownership information (BOI) reporting requirements for certain corporations, limited liability companies, partnerships, and other entities created in or registered to do business in the United States.
 This rule is intended to help prevent and combat money laundering, terrorist financing, corruption, tax fraud and other illicit activity.

 These individuals and entities must all obtain Financial Crimes Enforcement Network (FinCEN) identifiers.
+If you don’t already have this ID, one will be assigned to you during the filing process.

 Below are some questions and answers regarding the new law.

-When will the law be effective?
+When was the law effective?

 January 1, 2024

-When are the reports due?
+When are the Beneficial Ownership Information reports due?

-New companies created between January 1, 2024, and December 31, 2024, will have 90 calendar days from actual or public notice that the company’s creation or registration is effective to file their initial BOI reports with FinCEN.[1]
+New companies created between January 1, 2024, and December 31, 2024, will have 90 calendar days from actual or public notice that the company’s creation or registration is effective to file their initial BOI reports with FinCEN.1

 New companies created on or after January 1, 2025, will have 30 calendar days to report.